qnguyen8084/P1_ALMS/SOLID_PLAN.md

 template method pattern used
 interface > implementation inheritance = more adaptability composition over inheritance

+Use more abstract classes and interfaces target LibraryItem

 Liskov substitution principle
 Rule broken if new subclass requires changes to any client of the base class or interface